phase4ground/opv-cxx-demod/README.md

 ## opv-demod
-This program reads a 187k samples per second 16-bit signed integer little-endian, single channel, Opulent Voice 4-FSK baseband stream from `stdin` and writes a demodulated/decoded 48k samples per second 16-bit signed single channel audio stream (if any audio is received) to `stdout`.
+This program reads a 187k samples per second 16-bit signed integer little-endian, single channel, Opulent Voice 4-FSK baseband stream from `stdin` and demodulates it.
+If the stream contains voice data, it is decoded with Opus, and the resulting audio is written to `stdout` as a 16-bit signed single channel audio stream at 48k samples per second.
+If the stream contains _bit error rate test_ (BERT) pseudo-random data instead of voice, the data is checked and the results displayed.

 Some diagnostic information is written to `stderr` while the demodulator is running.